-Version 3 was submitted to DPIE for approval 30 July 2021.
-Comments were received from DPIE in November 2021, which were addressed in Version 4.
-Version 4 was approved 17 January 2022.
+Version 6 of the GWMP addresses DPE Water's request for additional information and was submitted to DPE for approval on 29 November 2023.
 A copy of the correspondence and a summary of how the comments have been addressed in included in Appendix A.